 It’s harvest time in the Pacific Northwest.
 One crop that brings universal admiration for its lofty stalks and full faced color is the sunflower.
-Portland sunflower festivals are opening in mid-August and inviting our community to come take in this bloom while it lasts.
+Portland sunflower festivals and fields are opening in August, inviting our community to come take in this bloom while it lasts.

 Portland has many incredible you-pick farms.
-Two of these farms, located just a short drive from your Portland neighborhood, are hosting sunflower festivals.
-Each has its own list of activities for your whole family to enjoy.
+Each farm has its own list of activities for your family to enjoy.

 Before setting out to the farm, I recommend packing a lunch, a nice blanket and plenty of water.
 Once you’re done soaking in the sun with the flowers, you’ll find plenty of shady spots and picnic benches to sit down and enjoy your surroundings.
 These farms are beautiful and highlight the artistry of our local farming communities.

 Sunflower blooms will only be here for a short time.
 There is a chance that you might arrive at the farm during the tail end of the festival to find a dismal field.
 Please check the farms’ social media for updates on the blooms.

 2023 Sunflower Festivals and Fields in and around Portland

 Located conveniently close in Hillsboro, West Union Gardens’ sunflower field is in bloom.